The First Padel Racket of Many

 This affects the impact and responsiveness of the contact.
 Generally speaking a harder racket gives more power, less feeling and more vibrations up your arm.
-A softer racket gives more control/feeling and less vibrations.
+A softer racket gives more control or feeling and less vibration.
 This can be very difficult to measure, the only real way is to test it by hitting or using the heel of your hand to feel how hard it is (you might need the help of a coach or more experienced player to tell you).
 Generally speaking the brands would tell you if this is a softer or harder racket.
 For a new player, power is unlikely to be a crucial part of your game, so I would always suggest a softer racket for those starting out.

 If you want to save some money on your first purchase, here are some sensible ways to do that.

 It might not have this season’s colours or the player using it before might’ve moved to a different brand, but most of the time the racket characteristics will be very similar (if not identical) to the latest model.
 Often these sell for less as brands are trying to get rid of them.